glfw/glfw.github.io/media.md

 title: Media
 ---

-## Screenshots
+## Media

 As GLFW doesn't itself render anything and uses only standard window manager decorations, there is little to show of GLFW itself.
 Instead, here is a small showcase of software using GLFW.

 If you feel your application should be listed here, please [contact us](community.html).